cjiang2/VDCNN/README.md

-# VDCNN
+# VDCNN #
-Tensorflow Implementation of Very Deep Convolutional Neural Network for Text Classification.
+*Tensorflow 2.0 Implementation of Very Deep Convolutional Neural Network for Text Classification.*

-## Note
+## Note ##
-This repository is a simple Keras implementation of VDCNN model proposed by Conneau et al. [Paper](https://arxiv.org/abs/1606.01781) for VDCNN.
+This repository is a simple Tensorflow 2.0 implementation of the VDCNN model proposed by Conneau et al. in [their 2016 paper](https://arxiv.org/abs/1606.01781).
+It is based off of [this Keras implementation by zonetrooper32](https://github.com/zonetrooper32/VDCNN).

 Note: Temporal batch norm not implemented.
 "Temp batch norm applies same kind of regularization as batch norm, except that the activations in a mini-batch are jointly normalized over temporal instead of spatial locations."
 Right now this project is using regular Tensorflow batch normalization only.

-See another [VDCNN implementation in Pytorch](https://github.com/ArdalanM/nlp-benchmarks) if you feel more comfortable with Pytorch, in which the author is having detailed reproduced results as well.
-See the original [Tensorflow implementation](https://github.com/zonetrooper32/VDCNN/tree/tensorflow_version) as well.

 It should be noted that the VDCNN paper states that the implementation is done originally in Touch 7.

-## Prerequisites
+## Prerequisites ##

- - Python3
+ - Python 3
- - Tensorflow 1.0 or higher
+ - Tensorflow 2.0
- - keras 2.1.5 or higher
- - Numpy
+ - numpy

-## Datasets
+## Datasets ##
 The original paper tests several NLP datasets, including DBPedia, AG's News, Sogou News and etc. "data_helper.py" operates with CSV format train and test files.

 Downloads of those NLP text classification datasets can be found here (Many thanks to ArdalanM):